1984 Memorial Cup: Ottawa 67's

 The Ottawa 67's represented the Ontario Hockey League at the 1984 Memorial Cup.
 The 67's finished the season as the top team in the Leyden Division during the 1983–84 season, as they posted a record of 50-18-2, earning 102 points.
 The 67's scored 347 goals during the regular season, which ranked them sixth in the OHL.
 The club allowed a league-low 223 goals against.
 In the Leyden Division semi-finals, the 67's swept the Oshawa Generals in four games.
 In the Leyden Division finals, Ottawa stayed perfect, as they swept the Toronto Marlboros in four games, advancing to the J. Ross Robertson Cup finals.
 In the final round, the 67's defeated the Kitchener Rangers in five games to win the OHL championship and earn a berth into the 1984 Memorial Cup.

-The 67's offense was led by Don McLaren, who scored a team leading 53 goals and 113 points in 70 games, as he finished in ninth in league scoring.
+The 67's offence was led by Don McLaren, who scored a team leading 53 goals and 113 points in 70 games, as he finished in ninth in league scoring.
 McLaren was awarded the Leo Lalonde Memorial Trophy as the Best Overage Player in the OHL.
 Adam Creighton scored 42 goals and 91 points in 56 games after he was returned to the club by the Buffalo Sabres early in the season.
 In the playoffs, Creighton scored 16 goals and 27 points to lead the club to the OHL title.
-On defense, Bruce Cassidy scored 27 goals and 95 points in 67 games after beginning the season with the Chicago Blackhawks.
-Brad Shaw scored 11 goals and 82 points in 68 games, as he won the Max Kaminsky Trophy, awarded to the Most Outstanding Defenseman in the OHL.
+On defence, Bruce Cassidy scored 27 goals and 95 points in 67 games after beginning the season with the Chicago Blackhawks.
+Brad Shaw scored 11 goals and 82 points in 68 games, as he won the Max Kaminsky Trophy, awarded to the Most Outstanding Defenceman in the OHL.
 Goaltending duties were split by Darren Pang, who posted a 3.03 GAA in 43 games, and Greg Coram, who had a 3.32 GAA in 40 games.
 Pang and Coram were awarded the Dave Pinkney Trophy, awarded to the Goaltenders with the Lowest Goals Against in the OHL.

 The 1984 Memorial Cup was the second time in team history that the 67's qualified for the tournament.
 At the 1977 Memorial Cup, Ottawa lost to the New Westminster Bruins in the final game.